Driving in Jamaica

 How long does it take to drive around the Island?

-Southern coast towns such as Barnswell Beach, Alligator Pond, and Treasure Beach are accessible from the main thouroughfare via minor B roads, but these roads are in bad condition in many places.
+Southern coastal towns such as Barnswell Beach, Alligator Pond, and Treasure Beach are accessible from the main thouroughfare via minor B roads, but these roads are typically in bad condition in many places.

-Our interactive map allows you to plot trips between a start and end point.
+Our interactive map allows you to plot trips between popular start and end point.
 It allows you to add popular waypoints, with results that include the highlighted route, distances and estimated time.

 Steps to Download Google Map

 - On your iPhone or iPad, open the Google Maps app

 - Make sure you're connected to the Internet preferably via WiFi and signed in to Google Maps

 - Search for Jamaica The name of the place or address searched is returned at the bottom of the map